fingerprintjs/semantic-release-native-dependency-plugin/README.md

-# Semantic Release Plugin: Native SDK Version Retriever
+# Semantic Release Plugin: Native Dependency Version Retriever

 > :warning: **Work in progress**: This is a beta version of the plugin